Carlock1609/PDXCodeGuild/CliqueCapstone/captain's_log.md

             - Figure out a way for when the initial message is set, whenever you reply the sender and receiver will always be the same

     - working on frontend for chat, trying to add receivers picture on left and sender on right to space things

+    - WELCOME SCREEN have the title transition in, and then the login screen transitions in